-What is neurofeedback therapy?
+What is Neurofeedback?

 During a neurofeedback therapy session, the patient wears special headphones and listens to the music of their liking.
 Sensors are used to measure brainwave activity with the aim of detecting any electromagnetic "turbulence".
-When this "turbulent" processing occurs, the music that the patient is listening to will step and the brain learns to auto-correct its processing function in an effort to maintain the music's continuity.
+When this "turbulent" processing occurs, the music that the patient is listening to will stop and the brain learns to auto-correct its processing function in an effort to maintain the music's continuity.
 Aside from listening to music, there are other ways of receiving this feedback such as playing a game or watching a video.

 Neurofeedback therapy is not considered a cure for disorders but rather a method of regulating or managing the workings of the brain to function in a healthier manner.
 This is then achieved by undergoing repeated training sessions using a computerized neurofeedback program that teaches the central nervous system to reorganize and regulate the brainwave frequencies.